phalcon/documentation/docs/events.md

-# Events Manager (Legacy)
+# Events Manager

 - - -

-!!! danger "Deprecated"

-    The string-based event system (`fire()` with `component:event` strings) is **deprecated** as of Phalcon v6.0.
-It will continue to work for backwards compatibility, but new code should use the **PSR-14 compatible event system**.
-See the [PSR-14 Events documentation](events-psr.md) for the new approach.

 ## Overview

 The purpose of this component is to intercept the execution of components in the framework by creating _hooks_.
 These hooks allow developers to obtain status information, manipulate data, or change the flow of execution during the process of a component.
 The component consists of a [Phalcon\Events\Manager][events-manager] that handles event propagation and execution of events.
 The manager contains various [Phalcon\Events\Event][events-event] objects, which contain information about each hook/event.

 ```php
 <?php